 WHO continues to support the Ministry of Public Health and other national authorities in Madagascar to monitor and respond to the outbreak of plague.
-From 6 to 15 November 2017, 149 probable (12) and suspect (137) cases of plague were reported to WHO.
-The date of onset of the last case of bubonic plague was 29 October and the last confirmed case of pneumonic plague was reported on 6 November.
+From 7 to 10 November 2017, 86 confirmed, probable and suspect cases of plague were reported.

-From 1 August to 15 November 2017, a cumulative total of 2 203 confirmed, probable and suspected cases of plague, including 192 deaths (case fatality rate 9%), have been reported from 56 of 114 (49%) districts in Madagascar.
-Analamanga Region in central Madagascar has been the most affected, with 68% of all recorded cases.
-Since the beginning of this outbreak, the vast majority of cases have been treated and have recovered.
-As of 15 November 2017, only 6 people were hospitalized for plague.
-There has been no international spread outside the country.
+From 1 August to 10 November 2017, a cumulative total of 2 119 confirmed, probable and suspected cases of plague, including 171 deaths (case fatality rate 8%), have been reported from 55 of 114 (48%) districts in Madagascar.
+Analamanga Region has been the most affected, with 72% of all recorded cases.

-The majority of the reported cases (1 705, 77%) have been clinically classified as pneumonic plague, 321 have been classified as bubonic plague (15%), one was septicaemic, and 176 have not yet been classified (further classification of cases is in process).
-Eighty-one healthcare workers have had illness compatible with plague, none of whom have died.
+Since the beginning of the outbreak, 1 618 (76%) of reported cases have clinically been classified as pulmonary plague, 324 (15%) as bubonic plague, one was septicaemic, and 176 have not yet been classified (further classification of cases is in process).
+A total of 82 healthcare workers (with no deaths) have been affected.

-Of the 1 705 clinical pneumonic cases, 372 (22%) have been confirmed, 599 (35%) are probable and 734 (43%) remain suspected (additional laboratory results are in process).
+Of the 1 618 clinical cases of pneumonic plague, 365 (23%) have been confirmed, 573 (35%) are probable and 680 (42%) remain suspected (additional laboratory results are in process).
 Twenty-five isolates of Yersinia pestis have been cultured and are sensitive to all antibiotics recommended by the National Plague Control Program.

-Of the 7 270 contacts identified during this outbreak, 99% (7166) have completed their 7-day follow up and a course of prophylactic antibiotics, and eleven contacts have developed symptoms compatible with plague and became suspected cases.
-On 15 November 2017, 31 out of 33 (94%) contacts currently under follow-up were reached and provided with prophylactic antibiotics.
+About 95% (6 729) of 7 122 contacts identified thus far have completed their 7-day follow up and a course of prophylactic antibiotics.
+Since the beginning of the outbreak, a total of eleven contacts developed symptoms and became suspected cases.
+On 10 November 2017, 218 out of 243 (90%) contacts under follow-up were reached and provided with prophylactic antibiotics.

 Plague is endemic on the Plateaux of Madagascar, including Ankazobe District, where the current outbreak originated.
 A seasonal upsurge, predominantly of the bubonic form, usually occurs yearly between September and April.
-This year, the plague season began earlier than usual.
-The current outbreak is predominantly pneumonic and is affecting both endemic and non-endemic areas, including major urban centres such as Antananarivo (the capital city) and Toamasina (a port city).
+This year, the plague season began earlier and the current outbreak is predominantly pneumonic and is affecting both endemic and non-endemic areas, including major urban centres such as Antananarivo (the capital city) and Toamasina (the port city).